Whisker17/sdk-demo/src/market/README.md

 ### deploySwapPool

-You can use this function to creates swap pool for this market via `api.tx.predictionMarkets.deploySwapPoolForMarket(marketId, weights)`.
+You can use this function to create swap pool for this market via `api.tx.predictionMarkets.deploySwapPoolForMarket(marketId, weights)`.

 ```typescript
 const res = await market.deploySwapPool(signer, wts, false);